Beyster 2909 — email@example.com

 University of Michigan

-For the Winter 2018 semester, I am teaching EECS 483 — Compiler Construction.
+For the Winter 2018 semester, I taught EECS 483 — Compiler Construction.

 I am Senior Research Fellow in the Computer Science and Engineering Division at the University of Michigan—Ann Arbor.
 Previously, I was a Research Scientist in the Robust Low Power VLSI group at the University of Virginia.
 I received my PhD in Computer Engineering at the University of Virginia under the guidance of Wes Weimer.
 My work is in systems security, specifically the debugging transparency problem, though I occasionally work on program analysis, medical informatics, and big data applications.